The compression body graph has infinite diameter

-We now give a brief outline of the main argument.
-The curve complex is Gromov hyperbolic, and the disc sets are quasiconvex, so if we electrify the curve complex along the discs sets, we obtain a Gromov hyperbolic space $\C(S)_\mathcal{D}$ which is quasi-isometric to the compression body graph $\mathcal{H}(S)$.

-Any quasigeodesic ray $\gamma \colon \N \to \C(S)$ projects to a reparameterized and possibly finite quasigeodesic ray in the electrification $\C(S)_\mathcal{D}$.
-In Section \ref{section:stability}, we show a key stability result for quasigeodesics in the curve complex $\C(S)$, namely that if $\pi_\mathcal{H} \circ \gamma$ has finite image in $\C(S)_\mathcal{D}$ then there is a constant $k$, and a handlebody $V$, such that $\gamma$ is contained in a $k$-neighbourhood of the disc set $\mathcal{D}(V)$ in $\C(S)$.
+Any quasi-geodesic ray $\gamma \colon \N \to \C(S)$ projects to a reparameterized and possibly finite diameter quasi-geodesic ray in the electrification $\C_\calD(S)$.
+In Section \ref{section:stability}, we prove our stability result for quasi-geodesics in the curve complex $\C(S)$: if $\pi_\mathcal{H} \circ \gamma$ has finite diameter image in $\C_\calD(S)$ then there is a constant $k$, and a handlebody $V$, such that $\gamma$ is contained in a $k$-neighbourhood of the disc set $\mathcal{D}(V)$ in $\C(S)$.
 In particular, this means that the ending lamination corresponding to $\gamma$ lies in the limit set of the disc set $\mathcal{D}(V)$.
 However, for a given handlebody $V$, the limit set of its disc set $\mathcal{D}(V)$ in the boundary of the curve complex has measure zero.
 As there are only countably many discs sets, the union of their limit sets also has measure zero.
-Therefore, there is a full measure set of minimal laminations disjoint from the union of the disc sets, and any one of these gives rise to a geodesic ray whose image in the electrification $\C(S)_\mathcal{D}$ has infinite diameter, and so in particular, $\C(S)_\mathcal{D}$ has infinite diameter.
+Therefore, there is a full measure set of minimal laminations disjoint from the union of the disc sets.
+Any one of these gives rise to a geodesic ray whose image in the electrification $\C_\calD(S)$ has infinite diameter.
+In particular, $\C_\calD(S)$ has infinite diameter.

 We now give a brief sketch of the proof of the stability result.
-Suppose there is a geodesic ray $\gamma$ in the curve complex $\C(S)$, and a sequence of handlebodies $V_r$, such that an initial segment of $\gamma$ of length $r$ is contained in a $k'$-neighbourhood of $\mathcal{D}(V_r)$.
-In particular, for any $r$, there are infinitely many disc sets $\mathcal{D}(V_i)$ passing within distance $k'$ of both $\gamma_0$ and $\gamma_r$.
+Suppose there is a geodesic ray $\gamma$ in the curve complex $\C(S)$, and a sequence of handlebodies $V_i$, such that the initial segment of $\gamma$ of length $i$ is contained in a $k'$-neighbourhood of $\mathcal{D}(V_i)$.
+In particular, for any $i$, there are infinitely many disc sets $\mathcal{D}(V_j)$ passing within distance $k'$ of both $\gamma_0$ and $\gamma_i$.